Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Theoretical Justifications

-To gain a comprehensive understanding of how variations in loss functions impact the accuracy of changepoint detection using the \Relief{} device, we investigate the problem of detecting multiple changepoints in high-dimensional linear models, which has recently garnered considerable attention \citep{leonardi_computationally_2016,kaul_detection_2019-1,rinaldo_localizing_2021,wang_statistically_2021,xu2022change}.
-In our study, the data consists of independent pairs of response and covariates, denoted as $(y_i,\xbf_i)\in\mathbb{R}\times\mathbb{R}^p$, satisfying
+To deepen our understanding of how variations in loss values impact the accuracy of changepoint detection with the Reliever method, we delve into the detection of multiple changepoints in high-dimensional linear models (cf. Example \ref{ex:lin_reg}).

-Here, $\{\bbeta_k^\ast\}$ represent the regression coefficients, and $\{\epsilon_i\}$ denote the random noises.
-Our objective is to identify the unknown number of changepoints $K^\ast$ and their corresponding locations $\{\tau_k^\ast\}$ from the observed data.
-We take a conventional high-dimensional regime where both $n$ and $p$ diverge, and focus on the case of sparse regression coefficients.

-We adopt the OP algorithm for detecting multiple changepoints, as proposed by \cite{leonardi_computationally_2016}.
-We utilize the LASSO procedure to estimate the regression coefficients within a given interval $I\subset(0,n]$ with $\size{I}\ge\delta_m$.
-The estimated coefficients, denoted as $\hb_{I}$, are obtained by solving